List of One Piece characters: Zunesha

-Zunesha (象主, Zunesha) is a 35 km Naitamie-Norida (Japanese for "Elephant resembling Dali's painting" spelled backwards) Elephant who carries Zou as part of a punishment for an as-yet-unrevealed crime that it committed.
+Zunesha (象主) is a 35 km Naitamie-Norida (Japanese for "Elephant resembling Dalí's painting" spelled backwards) Elephant who carries Zou as part of a punishment for an as-yet-unrevealed crime.
 He can only attack if someone with the "Voice of All Things" orders so as seen when it decimated the Animal Kingdom Pirates fleet led by Jack.
-He was a companion of Joy Boy.
+Zunesha was a companion of Joy Boy.

 Zunesha is voiced by Ben Hiura in the original Japanese version and by Reagan Murdock in the Funimation dub.

+Zunesha's appearance is based on the real life Elephant Rock, in Iceland.

 Dogstorm and Cat Viper

-Dogstorm (イヌアラシ, Inuarashi) is a canine-type mink almost resembling an Inugami who leads the Mink Tribe from dawn to dusk.
-Cat Viper (ネコマムシ, Nekomamushi) is a wildcat-type mink with lion mane-like hair who leads the Mink Tribe from dusk to dawn.
+Dogstorm (イヌアラシ, Inuarashi) is a canine-type mink resembling an Inugami who leads the Mink Tribe from dawn to dusk.
+Cat Viper (ネコマムシ, Nekomamushi) is a wildcat-type mink with lion mane-like hair who lead the Mink Tribe from dusk to dawn.
+They are both part of the Akazaya Nine.

 As children they came to Wano Country, where they became retrainers of Kozuki Oden, whom years later they accompanied on his journey at sea as crew members of the Whitebeard Pirates, and later as members of the Roger Pirates.
 When Oden died, they both blamed each other for failing to protect him, later returning to Zou, where at some point they became rulers, and harboring a grudge for years by avoiding seeing each other.

 Due to an invasion of Zou by the Animal Kingdom Pirates led by Jack, Dogstorm lost half a leg, while Cat Viper lost half an arm.
-When the Straw Hat Pirates and the Heart Pirates arrived in Zou, they formed an alliance with them and the Kozuki Clan to travel to Wano and end Kaido's tyranny.
+When the Straw Hat Crew and the Heart Pirates arrived in Zou, they formed an alliance with them and the Kozuki Clan to travel to Wano and end Kaido's tyranny.
+Dogstorm becomes the Daimyo of Kuri.

 Dogstorm is voiced by Takaya Hosi in the original Japanese version and by Naomi Shindō as a young Mink in the original Japanese version.
 In the Funimation dub, he is voiced by Jeff Plunk as an adult and by Mary Morgan as a young mink.

 Cat Viper is voiced by Masari Ikeda in the original Japanese version and by Arisa Sekine as a young Mink in the original Japanese version.
 In the Funimation dub, he is voiced by SungWon Cho as an adult and by Emi Lo as a young mink.